 We changed this recipe a LOT, the end result is so different and so incredibly flavorful.
 (If you are following along in the cookbook, we adapted page 95, Soba Noodles with Stir-Fried Shiitake Mushrooms.)

 So many Asian sauces are becoming more available in gluten free options.
 The vermicelli noodles are gluten free, making this the perfect dinner.

 Here is a picture of the ingredients we used.
-Double check your red curry paste and hoisin to ensure they are gluten free.
+Double-check your red curry paste and hoisin to ensure they are gluten free.
 (We use Wok Mei hoisin, which is gluten free.)
-We used buckwheat vermicelli noodles, which we found at our local Asian market, Lion Supermarket.
+We also used buckwheat vermicelli noodles, which we found at our local Asian market.

-- 1 package buckwheat vermicilli noodles.
+- 1 package buckwheat vermicelli noodles.
 (If you can't find buckwheat try this Rice Vermicelli

 - 1 container sprouted tofu